mrmemes-eth/hv-forge-sketcher/README.md

   getting larger or wider than your screen
 * Layouts are stored in local storage on your computer
 * There is currently only support for one layout per HV type
-* There are currently only 3 HV types (knight, bio and glitch) because those are the only kind I have
+* There are currently only 3 HV types (knight, bio and dynamic) because those are the only kind I have
 * There are currently only 14 tile patterns, as that's all I have unlocked
 * Textures for tiles were extracted from the GLB files delivered over the wire